9 Data Wrangling

 )

 mutate() can also be used in conjunction with other functions and Boolean operators.
-For example, we can add another column to budget2 that states whether a profit was returned that year or overwrite our product variable as a factor.
+For example, we can add another column to transport_data that states whether the value is above the median value.
 Just like when we used Boolean expressions with filter, it will evaluate the equation and return TRUE or FALSE depending on whether the observation meets the criteria.

 Warning